- Summary of the Doctoral Program by Year

 Regular lunch-time seminars are held at the CNBC Mellon Institute offices at which faculty and/or visiting scientists present current readings or research topics.
 These are open to the community, and students are encouraged to attend and participate as often as possible.

 The CNBC encourages all training program participants to undertake a rotation in the laboratory of a faculty member other than the primary advisor.
 The co-directors of the training program are available to consult with students on possible alternative arrangements, provided that plans are made in consultation with the primary advisor and the graduate program director of the home department.
 This ensures that the rotation fits the overall programmatic goals of the individual student and fits in with the training that the student receives under the primary advisor's direction.
 Rotations vary in scope and duration (generally from six weeks to a semester) and should be undertaken to fulfill specific purposes which are relevant to the student's research training.
-Students who are interested in more intense cross-over training should consider the IGERT training option.

 Evaluation of Doctoral Students